cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 clients to avoid de-anonymization attacks in which the Leader isolates an upload report from a victim and injects reports with zero'd vectors.
-The Helper is meant to prevent such malicious Leader injections by authenticating the rate-limiting token included in the Helper share.
+The Helper is meant to prevent such malicious Leader injections by validating the rate-limiting token included in the Helper share.
 However, since the Leader and Attester collude, it is possible for the Leader to obtain an arbitrary number of valid Helper tokens to mount such an attack.